Creative Differences1 of 13

 Stan Lee Sues Marvel, Joins DC (2002)3 of 13

 There is no person more synonymous with Marvel Comics than Stan Lee, who co-created nearly all of Marvel’s most popular characters including the Avengers, the X-Men, Spider-Man, the Fantastic Four, the Hulk, Daredevil, the Inhumans, Doctor Strange, Iron Man, and Thor.
 So when Lee actually filed suit against Marvel in 2001 citing unpaid royalties (a lawsuit that resulted in a $10 million payout for Lee), it came a shock to some fans.

-Possibly more shocking, however, was when Lee, who had spent nearly the entirety of his comic book writing career at Marvel, began working on a series of special one-shots with DC Comics.
-Entitled Stan Lee’s Just Imagine… the 13 issues under that umbrella showed the DC Universe as if Lee had created many of its top characters, including Superman, Batman, Wonder Woman, Green Lantern, the Flash, Catwoman, Aquaman, Robin, Shazam, and the Justice League, along with numerous secondary characters.
+Possibly more shocking, however, was when Lee, who had spent nearly the entirety of his career at Marvel, began working on a series of special one-shots with DC Comics.
+Entitled Stan Lee’s Just Imagine…, the 13 issues under that umbrella showed the DC Universe as if Lee had created many of its top characters, including Superman, Batman, Wonder Woman, Green Lantern, the Flash, Catwoman, Aquaman, Robin, Shazam, and the Justice League, along with numerous secondary characters.